DataTalksClub/data-engineering-zoomcamp/01-docker-terraform/docker-sql/09-docker-compose.md

 ## Running the Ingestion Script with Docker Compose

-If you want to re-run the dockerized ingest script when you run Postgres and pgAdmin with `docker-compose`, you will have to find the name of the virtual network that Docker compose created for the containers.
+If you want to re-run the dockerized ingest script when you run Postgres and pgAdmin with `docker compose`, you will have to find the name of the virtual network that Docker compose created for the containers.

 ```bash
 # check the network link: